GridProtectionAlliance/go2cs/docs/README.md

 ## Testing

+Before attempting conversions it is important that Go coding environment is already properly setup, especially `GOPATH` environmental variable.
+See [Getting Started](https://golang.org/doc/install) with Go.

-Current conversions reference compiled assemblies of the go2cs core library code in the current `GOPATH`, specifically `%GOPATH%\src\go2cs\`.
-Run the `deploy-gocore.bat` script located in the `go2cs\src` folder to handle copying source then building needed debug and release assemblies.
+Current Go to C# code conversions reference compiled assemblies of the go2cs core library code from the configured `GOPATH`, specifically `%GOPATH%\src\go2cs\`.
+Run the `deploy-gocore.bat` script located in the `go2cs\src` folder to handle copying source to target path and then building needed debug and release assemblies.

 Once a compiled version of the current go2cs core library has been deployed, you can test conversions.
 For example: